Each endpoint running SQL Server transport spins up a fixed number of threads (controlled by

 TransportConfig section) for each input queue.
 Each thread runs in a loop, polling the database for messages awaiting processing.

-By default, there are 4 input queues created for every endpoint (apart from the main one, there are two for handling timeouts and one for the retries).
+By default, there are 5 input queues created for every endpoint (apart from the main one, there are two for handling timeouts, one for the retries and another one for callbacks).
 As a consequence, if

-MaximumConcurrencyLevel is set to 10, there are 40 threads running and constantly polling the database.
+MaximumConcurrencyLevel is set to 10, there are 41 threads running and constantly polling the database.
+The callback queue has a separate concurrency settings which default to 1 polling thread.